 ‘Writing good templates for automated journalism is not a trivial task, and it can be uncomfortable for journalists to see their craft deconstructed into algorithmically-assembled blocks.’

-BBC NEWS LABS pointedly refers to its data-driven news system as ‘semi-automated journalism,’ presumably because it keeps human journalists in the loop to issue approvals before publication.
-In this piece they describe their work and what they’ve learned.
+BBC News Labs calls its data-driven news system as ‘semi-automated journalism.’
+It keeps human journalists in the loop for approvals before publication.

 - process data and extract bits of interest